 Dr Rowena Bermingham from Parliamentary Office of Science and Technology (POST) shares top tips on engaging with Parliament

 Dr Yoric Irving-Clarke from the Chartered Institute of Housing explains the value of a PhD to policy and practice

-For more information on how to get involved in the ECR Network please contact Dr Gareth Young.
+For more information on how to get involved in the ECHR Network or please contact Gareth Young.